Table of contents:

 - FRA > Frankfurt am Main Airport

-- HND > Tokyo Haneda Airport
+- HND > Tokyo-Haneda Airport

 - KIX > Kansai Airport (Osaka)

-- *¹ including taxes
+- *¹ with taxes

 Accommodation

-Average overnight costs per person for overnight stays in a double room: Around € 60 per night
+Average overnight costs per person in a double room: Around €60 per night

 Average accommodation prices

-- Bed in a dorm in hostels: around € 20
+- Bed in a dormitory in hostels: about €20

-- Private double room in a hostel : between € 55 and € 75
+- Private double room in a hostel : between €55 and €75

-- Double room in a Ryokan : from € 110; can be very expensive depending on the Ryokan (up to € 400)
+- Double room in a Ryokan : from €110; but can get very expensive depending on the Ryokan (up to €400)

-- Double room in a hotel : from € 110
+- Double room in a hotel : from €110

-Accommodation options
+Accommodation Options

 Airbnbs